 Firstly, you are not alone.
 Times are tough and will remain challenging for some time.
 Optimistism is good and especially important in times like these.
 However, we should not allow blind optimism to fool us, instead carefully visiting reality and making decisions and taking actions that will allow us to not just survive but thrive in a moment like this.

-Economic Impact From Covid-19
+How to Find A New Job With The Economic Impact From Covid-19

 With the Covid19-causing Coronavirus still threatening a widespread outbreak at anytime whenever any form of human gathering takes place (working in an office, visiting a shopping mall, having a meal with friends, etc+), majority of people will remain cautious of where they go.
 The reduced social activities affect the economy and creates a trickle effect across all economic sectors.
 Even countries that overcame the initial phase of infections are always still at risk of resurgence of new cases as we have seen with countries like China, Japan and Singapore.

 On top of that, until a vaccine or cure is found and mass produced, consumers are expected to be more frugal, postponing purchases of non-necessities.
 Businesses are also more wary with any form of investments or discretionary spending.
 Banks and credit companies are already tightening their approvals, making it difficult for both businesses and individuals to obtain any form of credits/loans for purchases or investments.
 All these factors in addition to the initial damage that was done to the economy over the past few months where a global lockdown occurred will lead to a global recession and a slow recovery.